Ficool

 ...

-Time flows, but I don't really care anymore.
+Time flows, or maybe not, I don't really care anymore.

 Funny how all your worries melt away when you just stop thinking.